chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 Then, run `yo code` and choose `New Notebook Renderer (TypeScript)`.

-If you don't use this template, you'll just want to make sure that you add `notebookRenderer` to the `keywords` in your extension's `package.json`, and mention its mimetype somewhere in the extension name or description, so that users can find your renderer.
+If you don't use this template, you'll just want to make sure that you add `notebookRenderer` to the `keywords` in your 插件's `package.json`, and mention its mimetype somewhere in the 插件 name or description, so that users can find your renderer.

 ### A Simple, Non-Interactive Renderer

-Renderers are declared for a set of mimetypes by contributing to the `contributes.notebookRenderer` property of an extension's `package.json`.
+Renderers are declared for a set of mimetypes by contributing to the `contributes.notebookRenderer` property of an 插件's `package.json`.
 This renderer will work with input in the `ms-vscode.github-issue-notebook/github-issue` format, which we will assume some installed controller is able to provide:

 ```json
 {